-- Identify the chemicals involved in the proposed experiment and determine the amounts that will be used. - □ Use an up-to-date LCSS or SDS to determine the exposure limit, type of toxicity, warning properties (smell, irritation, etc.) and symptoms of exposure for each chemical involved in the planned experiment. - If a new chemical substance(s) will be produced during the experiment and the toxicity is unknown, assume it is a particularly hazardous substance and follow the procedures in Part II.
-Section 3.3. - Assume that any mixture of chemicals will be more toxic than its most toxic component. - Consider substituting less toxic chemicals by using MIT's Green Chemical Alternative Wizard at http://ehs.mit.edu/site/content/green-chemistry
+- Identify the chemicals involved in the proposed experiment and determine the amounts that will be used. - □ Use an up-to-date LCSS or SDS to determine the exposure limit, type of toxicity, warning properties (smell, irritation, etc.) and symptoms of exposure for each chemical involved in the planned experiment. - ☐ If a new chemical substance(s) will be produced during the experiment and the toxicity is unknown, assume it is a particularly hazardous substance and follow the procedures in Part II.
+Section 3.3. - Assume that any mixture of chemicals will be more toxic than its most toxic component. - □ Consider substituting less toxic chemicals.
+Find the resources for greener chemical alternatives at the EHS Office website https://ehs.mit.edu/green-chemistry/.